TomDDG/ZXPicoMD/README.md

 ## BoM

-- 1 Pico or Pico W with headers soldered
+- 1x Pico or Pico W with headers soldered
-  - +2 20pin header sockets
+  - +2x 20pin header sockets
-- 1 Traco Power TSR 1-2450 (9v to 5v, 1 Amp) - https://www.tracopower.com/int/model/tsr-1-2450 (you can use alternatives these are just the best and very efficient, if you do use alternatives remember you may need additional circuitry)
+- 1x Traco Power TSR 1-2450 (9v to 5v, 1 Amp) - https://www.tracopower.com/int/model/tsr-1-2450 (you can use alternatives these are just the best and very efficient, if you do use alternatives remember you may need additional circuitry)
 - 3x BAT42/43 diodes for D1(D), D2(D) & CO(D).
 If using a v1.1 PCB connect these LV1-HV1, LV2-HV2 & LV3-HV3, line at HV side.
 BAT42/43 are a better option to 1N4148 due to the reduced voltage drop, however 1N4148 should also be ok.
 The v1.1 PCB can also use a SparkFun Logic Level Converter ([BOB-12009](https://www.sparkfun.com/products/12009)) if not paring with real h/w Microdrives, however recommend you use diodes.
-- 1 SSD1306 OLED 0.96" (you can get larger ones just make sure they are SSD1306).
+- 1x SSD1306 OLED 0.96" (you can get larger ones just make sure they are SSD1306).
 Be very careful of the GND & VCC placement as they are sometimes reversed
-  - +1 4pin header socket if using the PCB.
+  - +1x 4pin header socket if using the PCB.
 If also using the 3D printed case get header sockets with extra long legs so the OLED can be mounted higher
-- 1 Adafruit Micro SD SPI or SDIO Card Breakout Board - https://www.adafruit.com/product/4682
+- 1x Adafruit Micro SD SPI or SDIO Card Breakout Board - https://www.adafruit.com/product/4682
-  - +1 9pin header socket if using the PCB
+  - +1x 9pin header socket if using the PCB
-- 5 6×6mm Right Angle Micro Push Buttons for mounting on the PCB (you can use any push button these are just the ones that I use)
+- 5x 6×6mm Right Angle Micro Push Buttons for mounting on the PCB (you can use any push button these are just the ones that I use)
-- 2 Bi-Colour LEDs, common cathode (centre negative).
+- 2x Bi-Colour LEDs, common cathode (centre negative).
 Pick whatever colours you want and change the resistors to match, my rule of thumb is forward voltage/2 in kOhms so if forward voltage is 2V use a 1kOhm resistor.
 The LEDs are (D)rive/(W)rite and (S)D Card Access/(I)nput Ready.
-- 5 1n4148 diodes [WR.PR(D), ERASE(D), COMMS(D), RW(D), CLK(D)].
+- 5x 1n4148 diodes [WR.PR(D), ERASE(D), COMMS(D), RW(D), CLK(D)].
 These could also be replaced with BAT42/43 diodes but only WR.PR is output.
-- 1 1n4001 diode for the 5v in, this is to allow USB to be connected and the Spectrum at the same time (any of the 400x series should work, I use 4004 as it was the one I had in stock) [5V(D)]
+- 1x 1n4001 diode for the 5v in, this is to allow USB to be connected and the Spectrum at the same time (any of the 400x series should work, I use 4004 as it was the one I had in stock) [5V(D)]
-- 1 10kOhm Resistor for write protect circuit [WPC(R)]
+- 1x 10kOhm Resistor for write protect circuit [WPC(R)]
-- 1 6.8kOhm Resistor for write protect circuit [WPB(R)]
+- 1x 6.8kOhm Resistor for write protect circuit [WPB(R)]
-- 1 2N2222 Transistor for write protect circuit
+- 1x 2N2222 Transistor for write protect circuit
-- 1 1407 Type Passive Piezo Buzzer (if you use the PCB).
+- 1x 1407 Type Passive Piezo Buzzer (if you use the PCB).
-- 1 3D Printed Case - STLs for the 3D Printed Case can be download from Printables (https://www.printables.com/model/297015-case-for-zx-picomd-sinclair-zx-spectrum-microdrive) or Thingiverse (https://www.thingiverse.com/thing:5569842)
+- 1x 3D Printed Case - STLs for the 3D Printed Case can be download from Printables (https://www.printables.com/model/297015-case-for-zx-picomd-sinclair-zx-spectrum-microdrive) or Thingiverse (https://www.thingiverse.com/thing:5569842)
+  - 1x #4 (3mm) 1/4" (6.5mm) screw to secure the PCB to the case and 2x #4 (3mm) 1/2" (13mm) screws to secure the top of the case to the bottom

 ## PCB